Tianhao040520/Embedded-Systems-Project/README.md

 The buggy is designed to detect and respond to its surroundings through onboard sensors, execute decision-making algorithms, and control its motion autonomously.
 The project demonstrates a practical application of embedded systems in robotics, combining electronics, programming, and systems engineering.

-The development process includes:

--Designing the control and sensing architecture -Programming embedded algorithms for motion and obstacle detection -Interfacing sensors (e.g., ultrasonic or infrared) and motor drivers -Testing system performance under various environmental conditions